 Find a travel insurance plan for your trip to Vietnam:

 Address: 235A Huynh Tan Phat, Tan Thuan Dong Ward, District 7

 Price: VND 35,000

-Crossing Tan Thuan Bridge to what we call "the other side of Saigon", you'll find a cafe that offers authentic vibes and taste of quaint Vietnam.
-Hoa Dat Cafe resembles a beautiful Vietnamese old house from inside out: northern-styled furniture in dark brown tone, a small bookshelf and pictures of old Saigon on the wall, a board of Chinese chess game for the real experts.
+Crossing Tan Thuan Bridge to what we call "the other side of Saigon", you'll find a cafe that offers authentic vibes and a taste of quaint Vietnam.
+Hoa Dat Cafe resembles a beautiful old Vietnamese house from the inside out: northern-styled furniture in a dark brown tone, a small bookshelf, and pictures of old Saigon on the wall, a board of Chinese chess games for the real experts.
 All harmonize well as customers listen to the calming tunes of southern and central Vietnam folk songs.